 The Influence of our Behavior and Finding Optimal Health

-Healthy behaviors increase lifespan and unhealthy behaviors reduce it.
-Studies have supported that a low-risk lifestyle is responsible for an 11 year delay of all-cause mortality.
-This lifestyle includes regular physical activity, eating a healthy diet, not smoking and drinking alcohol in moderation, Conversely, harmful behavior is largely responsible for up to three-quarters of chronic health conditions seen in clinical medicine.
+After all, behavior is the crux of one’s health and the cornerstone to a longevity plan.
+Studies support that a low-risk lifestyle, e.g. regular physical activity, eating healthy, abstaining from smoking and excessive alcohol, is responsible for a 11 year delay of all-cause mortality.
+Conversely, harmful behavior is largely responsible for up to three-quarters of chronic health conditions seen in clinical medicine.

 A careful look at the world’s centenarian centers, or “blue zones”, reveals many common ingredients to longevity.
 The locations include Okinawa, Japan, Sardinia, Italy, Loma Linda California, Nikoya, Costa Rica and Ikaria, Greece.
 There is no coincidence that living in these places allows for the similar tenets of a low-risk lifestyle, including regular purposeful physical activity, a wholesome, natural diet, avoidance of smoking, stress management, plenty of leisure time, social support structures and a healthy environment.

 The result of a repeated negative behavior can lead to health issues.
-A person may come in with a complication, e.g. someone who smokes coming in with possible cardiac chest pain, and genuinely wants to avoid having health issues.
+A person may come in with a complication, e.g. someone who smokes comes in with chest pain and fears a heart attack, and genuinely wants to avoid health issues.
 During a short clinic visit or hospitalization, the behavior is often addressed with a “don’t do that, do this, or else” approach, a method that falls short in motivating behavior change.
 The patient may quit the behavior out of necessity for the short term, only to revert to the behavior when they feel better or when the stressors worsen.
 A “fear of death approach” is generally not effective, after a person feels better or doesn’t necessary experience ill-effects from the substance or is not motivated to change.

 An approach that addresses consequences undercuts the understanding of the origin and reason for the behavior as a coping mechanism.
 The patient often meets these questions with a sense of shame and conflict, in some way fueling their fear of no longer having a substance as a coping strategy.
 Intertwined with this is the person’s physical dependence on the substance.
 The same holds for behaviors other than substances, including food choices, excessive phone or TV, gambling or sexual addictions.
 Harmful behaviors have one thing in common – they are resistant to change, even if one has reason and insight on the importance.